firefinancialservices/slate/source/index.md

 ### Returns

-A Fire List of Batch objects.
+A fire.com List of Batch objects.